-The Company does not have any operations or investments directly impacted by the present war in Ukraine.
-However, the continuance and a potential escalation of the war may cause material impact on equity and assets prices worldwide, which in turn may affect the Company's earnings and balance sheet.
+Although the war in Ukraine and the recent global banking crisis have no direct impact to the Company, however the continuance and a potential escalation of both events may cause material impact on equity and assets prices worldwide, which in turn may affect the Company's earnings and balance sheet.

 The Company has in place systems and procedures to maintain its status in the market and to stay alert to changes in the marketplace in order to help mitigate market risk.
-Internal procedures have been and are continuously being developed to help monitoring developments and mitigate financial and operational risks.
+Internal procedures have been and are continuously being developed to help monitor developments and mitigate financial and operational risks.